sg-s/crabsort/README.md

 * `crabsort` is a tweaked version of an earlier spikesorting package that I wrote to sort spikes in extracellular recordings of *Drosophila* olfactory neurons.
 The changes I made here are specific to crabs and to the STG.
 * Currently, only `.ABF` files are supported, though `crabsort`'s architecture makes adding support for a new file format trivial.
+* No support for manually adding or removing spikes

 ## Architecture